omarkhaled-19/Terraform-ITI-Lab3/README.md

 ## Test the infrastructure
  - After Deployment, take public load balancer dns name and type it in any browser as follows:
     `http://<public-lb-dns-name>`

+#### Use the 'dev.tfvars' file to edit the name of the resources as you see fit

 That is it !